How can a citizen challenge a law?

 Description

-This image is of a large room with red furnishings.
-The seats are arranged around a large central table.
+The Senate is a large room with red furnishings.
+The seats and desks are arranged in rows in a U-shape around a large central table.
 There are 3 large chairs at the open end of the U-shaped seats that are elevated above the other chairs.
-There are people sitting in the seats and papers on the desks.
+The President of the Senate sits in one of these chairs.
+Senators sit in the U-shaped seats.
+Members of the public and the press sit observing from the balconies above the Senate

 Thank you for your question.
 There are many ways that individuals can get involved in the law-making process.
 You can contact your local representative in the level of government responsible for a particular law.
 At the federal level, that means contacting the member who represents your electorate or one of the senators for your state.